gasilva/dataAndModelsCovid19/README.md

 version="2"
 ```

-Select country to have the exponential and logistic function fitting.
+Select state to have the exponential and logistic function fitting.
 Choose one of the states in the list above.

 ```python
 #choose country for curve fitting